Fruit of Lips

 Paperback, 144 pages.

-To Rosenstock-Huessy, Christianity is not a religion and Jesus was not a religious figure.
-Instead, in its fullest sense, Christianity should be recognized as an historical process in which man’s history before Jesus plays as critical a role as his history in the Christian era.
-Jesus stands at the center of this history, not at its beginning.
+To Rosenstock-Huessy, Christianity is not a religion but a historical process in which all history before Jesus plays as critical a role as the church’s ongoing evolution in the Christian era; he proclaims Jesus’ life, teaching, and life of action the center on which all of human history pivots.